 We cover around 55kms during the trip, so we spend a large portion of the day on the river, but we like to get to camp early to allow time for fishing, hikes and some downtime.
 Each trip is run as a self-contained wilderness expedition – we carry everything we need with us and take everything back out again at the end.
 This trip will provide you with a complete break from reality – no electricity, cell phones, computers and no stress.
 It is truly an opportunity to recharge your batteries and reconnect with yourself, your friends and nature.

-All you need to provide is your personal camping gear and drinks of your choice.
-All meals are included, as are qualified guides, boating and safety equipment.
+All you need to provide is your personal camping gear, small tents are advisable, and drinks of your choice.
+All meals, camping are included, as are qualified guides, boating and safety equipment.

 Your first evening will be spent at base camp.
 You’ll enjoy a light supper under the starry night sky around the campfire and the next morning, after breakfast, your guides will give you advice on how best to pack your dry bags for your trip down river.
 Before getting on the water you’ll also have a thorough safety briefing and some paddling instruction.

 Day 1: paddling consists mainly of flowing channels, small rapids and flat water which takes you under the ‘old Hopetown bridge’, dated back to 1871.
 This is a steel cast bridge, the first built over the Orange river.
 We camp under trees on a grassy bank where the fishing is good.

 Day 2: brings bigger rapids and we enter the ‘Lava Gorge’ through ‘Hell’s gate’, a short compulsory portage.
 We camp on a black beach named ‘Full Moon’ beach.

 Day 3: is full of excitement with lots of class 2 – 3 rapids which are loads of fun.
 You spend most of the day in the shallow Lava Gorge.
 We camp above the gorge with a pool which offer great fishing.